 Possession of Cannabis Sativa Resin

-The stakes are even higher if you get caught with any type of marijuana concentrate or THC oil in a vape pen.
-People are surprised to learn that having a dab will result in a felony arrest and the possible seizure of your vehicle for forfeiture.
+The stakes are even higher if you get caught with any type of marijuana concentrate which can include edibles or THC oil in a vape pen.
+Many are surprised to learn that having a dab will result in a felony arrest and the possible seizure of your vehicle for forfeiture.

 Attorney for Concentrated Forms of Marijuana in Tampa, FL

 Contact attorney Jason D. Sammis for any marijuana-related criminal charge.
 Jason D. Sammis is a lifetime member of the NORML National Legal Committee.

 The NORML NLC fights for the reform of marijuana laws in Florida and throughout the United States.
 He often attends legal seminars hosted by NORML NLC in Aspen and Key West.

 If you were arrested for any type of felony marijuana charge, including possession of cannabis sativa resin or more than 20 grams of green leafy marijuana, then contact an experienced attorney at Sammis Law Firm, P.A.